realbigmitchell/realbigmitchell.github.io/_posts/2021-01-24-least-squares-gps.markdown

 ---
 layout: post
-title: "Calculating Receiver Position from Android Raw GNSS Measurements"
+title: Calculating Your Android's Position from Raw GNSS Pseudorange Measurements
+date: 2021-03-14 21:46:07
 use_mathjax: true
-date: 2021-01-24
-draft: true
-categories: technical
 ---

 *This Jupyter notebook was written by [Mitchell Johnson](https://www.johnsonmitchelld.com/).
 The source code, as well as the gnssutils Python package containing the EphemerisManager module, can be found on [Github](https://github.com/johnsonmitchelld/gnss-analysis).*

 ## Introduction

 Satellite navigation is absolutely fascinating.
 The GPS receiver in your smartphone uses concepts as diverse as orbital mechanics, digital signal processing, convex optimization, and Einstein's theory of relativity to determine your location anywhere on Earth within seconds.

 From the development of GPS in the 80's until the early 2010s, satellite navigation was a specialized tool used primarily by the military, airlines, surveyors, and private citizens fortunate enough to own an expensive personal receiver.
 Widespread GNSS receiver adoption in smartphones over the past decade, combined with the development of new GNSS constellations from China and the EU, have commoditized satellite navigation like never before.

 Despite these changes, GNSS receivers were mostly black boxes until recently.
 Most standalone receivers output only a final position, velocity, and time solution, with dilution of precision and satellite signal-to-noise ratios included if you're lucky.